 108. Changing tables for babies are not common in Italy.
 Some restaurants have them, but it’s not a given.
 Bring a portable changing mat and be creative with diaper-changing locations.

 109. You can order off the menu for your children.
 Restaurants are happy to make pasta ‘in bianca,’ or pasta without sauce for the little ones.
 You can also order a mezza porzione, a half portion.

-110. Bring something for kids to do at restaurants (coloring pages, card games, etc).
+110. Bring something for kids to do at restaurants (coloring pages, card games, word searches, etc).
 Meals can take a while, so you’ll be glad you have entertainment for them.